tejashree1modak/TM_Putnam_Lab_Notebook/_posts/2020-02-21-SNP_filtering_round1.1.md

 Run Time = 4.00 seconds`

 ### HWE filter
-Let’s filter our SNPs by population specific HWE First, we need to convert our variant calls to SNPs To do this we will use another command from vcflib called vcfallelicprimatives
+Let’s filter our SNPs by population specific HWE First, we need to convert our variant calls to SNPs To do this we will use another command from vcflib called vcfallelicprimatives.
 `vcfallelicprimitives DP3g95p5maf05.FIL.recode.vcf --keep-info --keep-geno > DP3g95p5maf05.prim.vcf`

 This will decompose complex variant calls into phased SNP and INDEL genotypes and keep the INFO flags for loci and genotypes.
 Next, we can feed this VCF file into VCFtools to remove indels.